Schoonology/discovery/README.md

-# SuperCluster Discovery
+# Discovery

+Discovery provides dynamic service discovery over a pluggable interface.

 ## Design

-The Registry is the cornerstone of the SuperCluster Discovery system.
+The Registry is the cornerstone of Discovery.
 Each node in the cluster is expected to have at least one Registry, with that Registry being responsible for one or more local Services.
 Its Manager, in turn, synchronizes the Registry's understanding of the cluster and its remotely-available Services.

 ### Services

-SuperCluster Discovery makes no assumptions about the format or purpose of Service objects save one: all Services must have a `name`.
+Discovery makes no assumptions about the format or purpose of Service objects save one: all Services must have a `name`.
 The Service interface merely provides a consistent interface for managing the metadata associated with ths service it represents and the announcements thereof.

 ### Registry